-Washington, D.C. — Today, U.S. Senators Susan Collins and Angus King and Representatives Chellie Pingree and Bruce Poliquin sent a letter to the acting U.S.
+Washington, D.C. — U.S. Senators Susan Collins and Angus King and Representatives Chellie Pingree and Bruce Poliquin were encouraged by the findings in a report released today by the U.S.

-WASHINGTON – Today, Congressman Bruce Poliquin (ME-02) released the following statement regarding the Trump administration’s announcement of new sanctions on Iran:
+WASHINGTON – Congressman Bruce Poliquin (ME-02) released the following statement regarding U.S. military strikes in Syria: